Samsung/tizen-docs/docs/application/native/guides/multimedia/image-barcode.md

 > [!NOTE]
 > In the case of design QR, it is outside the official QR code specification.
 Therefore, it may not be recognized depending on the device.

-Design QR offer 4 option to decorate
+Design QR offers the following 4 options to decorate:
 1. Finder pattern shape
 2. data pattern shape
 3. fore/background color